py-smart-gardena/hass-gardena-smart-system/README.md

 ## Supported devices

-The following devices are supported but not all of them have been tested.
+The following devices are supported :

 * Gardena Smart Irrigation Control (as switch)
 * Gardena Smart Mower (as vacuum)